Kevinwochan/Slackr/README.md

 # COMP1531 Major Project

+A video describing this project and the background here can be found here.

 ## Aims:

 * To provide students with hands on experience testing, developing, and maintaining a backend server in python.
 * To develop students' problem solving skills in relation to the software development lifecycle.
-* Learn to work effectively as part of a team by managing your project, planning, and allocation of responsibilities among the members of your team<
+* Learn to work effectively as part of a team by managing your project, planning, and allocation of responsibilities among the members of your team.
 * Gain experience in collaborating through the use of a source control and other associated modern team-based tools.
 * Apply appropriate design practices and methodologies in the development of their solution
 * Develop an appreciation for product design and an intuition of how a typical customer will use a product.

 ## Changelog

-Nothing here yet
+* Coming soon (hopefully not)

-## Background
+## Overview

+An overview of this background and this project can be found in a short video found [HERE](https://youtu.be/Mzg3UGv3TSw).

-To manage the transition from trimesters to hexamesters in 2020, UNSW has established a new focus on building an in-house digital collaboration and communication tool for groups and teams.
+To manage the transition from trimesters to hexamesters in 2020, UNSW has established a new focus on building an in-house digital collaboration and communication tool for groups and teams to support the high intensity learning environment.

 Rather than re-invent the wheel, UNSW has decided that it finds the functionality of **<a href="https://slack.com/intl/en-au/">Slack</a>** to be nearly exactly what it needs.
-For this reason, UNSW has contracted out Rayden Pty Ltd (a small software business run by Rob and Hayden) to build the new product.
+For this reason, UNSW has contracted out Lit Pty Ltd (a small software business run by Hayden) to build the new product.
 In UNSW's attempt to connect with the younger and more "hip" generation that fell in love with flickr, Tumblr, etc, they would like to call the new UNSW-based product **slackr**.

-Rayden Pty Ltd has sub-contracted two software firms:
+Lit Pty Ltd has sub-contracted two software firms:

-* BananaPie Pty Ltd (two software developers, Sally and Bob, who will build the initial web-based GUI)
+* Catdog Pty Ltd (two software developers, Sally and Bob, who will build the initial web-based GUI)
-* YourTeam Pty Ltd (a team of talented misfits completing COMP1531 in 19T3), who will build the backend python server and possibly assist in the GUI later in the project
+* YourTeam Pty Ltd (a team of talented misfits completing COMP1531 in 20T1), who will build the backend python server and possibly assist in the GUI later in the project

-In summary, UNSW contracts Rayden Pty Ltd, who sub contracts:
+In summary, UNSW contracts Lit Pty Ltd, who sub contracts:

-* BananaPie (Sally and Bob) for front end work
+* Catdog (Sally and Bob) for front end work
 * YourTeam (you and others) for backend work

-Rayden Pty Ltd met with Sally and Bob (the front end development team) 2 weeks ago to brief them on this project.
+Lit Pty Ltd met with Sally and Bob (the front end development team) 2 weeks ago to brief them on this project.
 While you are still trying to get up to speed on the requirements of this project, Sally and Bob understand the requirements of the project very well.

 Because of this they have already specified a **common interface** for the front end and backend to operate on.
 This allows both parties to go off and do their own development and testing under the assumption that both parties comply will comply with the common interface.
 This is the interface **you are required to use**

 Beside the information available in the interface that Sally and Bob provided, you have been told (so far) that the features of slackr that UNSW would like to see implemented include:

-1. Ability to login, register if not logged in, and log out
+1. Ability to login, register if not registered, and log out
 2. Ability to reset password if forgotten it
 3. Ability to see a list of channels
 4. Ability to create a channel, join a channel, invite someone else to a channel, and leave a channel